Vegetarian Becomes a Supercentenarian

 I do not eat meat, except perhaps once a year.
 Eggs, dairy and cheese comprise a small part of my diet, too.

-This 110 year old (Bernardo LaPallo) has written a 2011 book about health called Age Less Live More (see top left).
+This 110 year old (Bernardo LaPallo) has written a 2011 book about health called Age Less Live More.
 Bernardo was taught herbology by the father of American herbology, Dr John Christopher.
 He consumes herbal products.
 They do not have side effects like drugs.
 Below is him on the TV news.
 Wikipedia says:

 Lapallo was born in Brazil on August 17, 1901, and moved with his family to the United States at age five.
 He grew up in New York, were he has lived most of his life.
 In later years he has lived in Mesa, Arizona.
-At age 110, he is currently working on a second book.On August 17, 2012 LaPallo became 111 years old.
-As of October 16, 2012 he is still alive.
+At age 110, he is currently working on a second book.On August 17, 2013 LaPallo became 112 years old.

 TV News Show 109 Year Old Eats Chocolate